Chart Color Schemes

 Dodges Ferry is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Dodges Ferry, as evaluated at the latest Census on 27 June 2016, comprised 99.6% houses and 0.4% other dwellings.
-In comparison, Hobart metro had 97.7% houses and 2.3% other dwellings.
-Home ownership in Dodges Ferry was 35.0%, with mortgaged dwellings at 47.6% and rented dwellings at 17.3%.
-The median monthly mortgage repayment was $1,300, lower than Hobart metro's average of $1,408.
-Median weekly rent in Dodges Ferry was $340, compared to Hobart metro's $350.
-Nationally, Dodges Ferry's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Dodges Ferry, as evaluated at the latest Census, comprised 99.6% houses and 0.4% other dwellings.
+In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Dodges Ferry was 35.0%, similar to Hobart metro's level.
+Mortgaged dwellings accounted for 47.6%, with rented dwellings at 17.3%.
+The median monthly mortgage repayment in the area was $1,300, below Hobart metro's average of $1,517 and the national average of $1,863.
+Median weekly rent in Dodges Ferry was $340, compared to Hobart metro's $350 and the national figure of $375.

 Frequently Asked Questions - Housing